ncatlab/nlab-content/pages/1/7/1/2/2171/content.md

 A quick way of saying this with  precision is to observe that a braid group is thus the *[[fundamental group]]* $\pi_1$ of a [[configuration space of points]] in the plane (see [below](#AsFundamentalGroupOfConfigurationSpace) for more).

-Here it makes a key difference whether
+Here it makes a key difference whether:

 * one considers the points in a configuration as *ordered* (labeled by numbers $1, \cdots, n+1$) in which case one speaks of the *[[pure braid group]]*,

-* or as indistinguishable (albeit in any case with distinct positions!) in which case one speaks of the *braid group* proper:
+* or as indistinguishable (albeit in any case with distinct positions!) in which case one speaks of the *braid group* proper.

-After traveling along a general braid $b$ the order of the given points may come out permuted by a [[permutation]] $\mathrm{perm}(b)$, and the braid is *pure* precisely if this permutation is trivial:
+Namely, after traveling along a general braid $b$ the order of the given points may come out permuted by a [[permutation]] $\mathrm{perm}(b)$, and the braid is called *pure* precisely if this permutation is trivial:

 <img src="/nlab/files/BraidGroupFibration-230205.jpg" width="600">